Ajit Pai

-Ajit Varadaraj Pai (/əˈdʒiːt ˈpaɪ/; born January 10, 1973) is an American lawyer who served as chairman of the U.S. Federal Communications Commission (FCC) from 2017 to 2021.
-He has been a partner at the private-equity firm Searchlight Capital since April 2021.
+Ajit Varadaraj Pai (/əˈdʒiːt ˈpaɪ/; born January 10, 1973) is an American lawyer who served as chairman of the Federal Communications Commission (FCC) from 2017 to 2021.
+He became a partner at the private-equity firm Searchlight Capital in April 2021.
+He became the president and chief executive officer (CEO) of CTIA on April 1, 2025.

-The son of Indian immigrants to the United States, Pai grew up in Parsons, Kansas.
+The son of Konkani Indian immigrants to the United States, Pai grew up in Parsons, Kansas.
 He is a graduate of both Harvard University and the University of Chicago Law School.
 He worked as a lawyer in various offices of the U.S. Department of Justice and the U.S. Senate Judiciary Committee, with a two-year stint as an in-house lawyer for Verizon Communications.
 He joined the FCC as a lawyer in its Office of General Counsel in 2007.
 He was nominated to be a commissioner in 2011 by President Barack Obama, who followed tradition in preserving balance on the commission by accepting the recommendation of Senate Majority Leader Mitch McConnell.
 He was confirmed unanimously by the U.S. Senate on May 7, 2012, and was sworn in on May 14, 2012, for a five-year term.

 In January 2017, newly inaugurated president Donald Trump designated Pai as FCC chairman.
 He is the first Indian American to hold the office.
 In March 2017, Trump announced that he would renominate Pai to serve another five-year term (remaining Chairman of the FCC).
 Pai was confirmed by the U.S. Senate for an additional five-year term on October 2, 2017.
 Pai is a proponent of repealing net neutrality in the United States and, on December 14, 2017, voted with the majority of the FCC to reverse the decision to regulate the internet under Title II of the Communications Act of 1934.
 Pai resigned on January 20, 2021, the day of Joe Biden's inauguration as President of the United States.

 Early life and education

-Ajit Pai was born on January 10, 1973, in Buffalo, New York.
+Pai was born on January 10, 1973, in Buffalo, New York.
 His father, Varadaraj Pai, and his mother, Radha Pai, immigrated to the United States from India in 1971.
 His father was a urologist and his mother was an anesthesiologist.
+He is of Konkani descent.

 Pai grew up in Parsons, Kansas, where his parents worked at the county hospital.
 After graduating from Parsons Senior High School in 1990, Pai studied social studies at Harvard University, where he was a member of the Harvard Speech and Parliamentary Debate Society.
-He graduated from Harvard in 1994 with an A.B. with honors.
+He graduated from Harvard in 1994 with an B.A. with honors.
 He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review and won a Mulroy Prize for excellence in evidence law.
 He graduated with a J.D. in 1997.